yanmendes/polyflow/examples/BigDawg/README.md

 }
 ```

-Now you have a running instance of `Polyflow` connected to BigDAWG and populated with provenance data.
+Now you have a running instance of `polyflow` connected to BigDAWG and populated with provenance data.
 The next section describes the queries run in the experiment.

 ## Queries ran in the experiment